Nakulsharma122/StreamSphere/README.md

 // things to do
 1. display custom error msg for the login and sign up page 2.Multi language features to the website .
+3. use custom hooks if needed handleGptSearch to remove the load .
+4. when i hover on the poster of the search and trailer going to start .